 Project Generation from proprietary databases

-Since the company's inception over 15 years ago, Kenex has continually collected and compiled geological datasets for use in exploration targeting studies in relation to multiple mineral systems and commodities throughout the world.
-Kenex has completed close to one hundred mineral prospectivity models to date, including 3D predictive models, on most continents (20 different countries) as well as in the marine environment, with more than 15 commodities targeted.
-It is this work that has afforded the structuring and development our comprehensive databases of predictive model outcomes as well as mineral occurrence and mine locations.
+Since the company's inception over 15 years ago, Kenex has continually collected and compiled geological datasets for use in exploration targeting studies, in relation to multiple mineral systems and commodities throughout the world.
+Kenex has completed close to 100 mineral prospectivity models to date, including 3D predictive models, in 20 countries on most continents, on land as well as in the marine environment, and with more than 15 commodities targeted.
+It is this work that has afforded the structuring and development our comprehensive databases of predictive model outcomes, mineral occurrence and mine locations.
 These databases include numerous exploration and development targets for many different metals and provide a significant competitive advantage for groups wishing accelerate the identification and acquisition of exploration acreage or existing projects.

 Our approach can be summarised as follows:

-- Run a number of searches of the Targets and Mineral Occurrence Databases with the clients search parameters for the chosen metals and mineral systems.
+- Run searches of the Targets and Mineral Occurrence Databases, using the clients search parameters for the chosen metals and mineral systems.

-- Prioritised lists are generated from these searches of highly prospective targets that match the search criteria and which will be ranked according to geological potential, with the aim to define targets with permissive geology and structure, and significant geochemical anomalies.
+- Generate prioritised lists from these searches, of highly prospective targets that match the search criteria.
+These will be ranked according to geological potential, with the aim to define targets with permissive geology and structures, and significant geochemical anomalies.
 Those targets with evidence for economic intersections of mineralisation – from historical drilling for example - will be prioritised.

-The process allows for vacant ground and that currently under tenement to be considered equally enabling the client to make applications or initiate possible acquisition or farm-in discussions with existing licence holders.
-The use of our databases is available on an exclusive or non-exclusive basis and this arrangement can be tailored to region, mineralisation style, commodity or a combination of these.
+The process allows for vacant ground and ground currently under tenement to be considered equally, enabling the client to file applications, initiate possible acquisition, or begin farm-in discussions with existing licence holders.
+The use of our databases is available on an exclusive or non-exclusive basis and this arrangement can be tailored to region, mineralisation style, commodity, or any combination of these.